Distribution Stringing 101

 Sherman+Reilly PLW-200H pilot line winder

-The third piece of equipment used in the distribution stringing operation are commonly referred to as blocks.
-Good stringing blocks use ball bearings to allow the sheave to spin efficiently, usually at only a 2% loss per block.
-This loss is due to the constant conductor bending and straightening as it passes over blocks.
-It is common to use a larger diameter block at the lead and dead-end poles, as well as at severe angle points in a pull.
+The third piece of equipment used in distribution operations is commonly referred to as a ‘block’, though there are several other industry references for this product.
+High-quality stringing blocks use ball bearings to allow the sheave to spin efficiently, usually at only a 2% loss per block.
+The minimal loss is due to the constant bending and straightening of the conductor as it passes over the blocks.
+It is common to use a larger diameter block at the lead and dead-end poles, and at severe angle points in a pull.
 The stringing blocks are usually installed when framing the poles, crossarms, hardware, and insulators.

-Once the poles in a given pull have been installed, a pilot line system, commonly called a Spider System, is placed on the pole at the conductor tension end of the pull itself.
-It is advantageous to use a single Spider Unit consisting of a brake.
-This is chained to the pole, along with a drum with typically 3,000 or 6,000 ft. of pilot line, all four mounted on the lead pole.
-These four ropes can be taken from pole to pole as they are framed with distribution blocks.
-When the last pole is framed there will be four continuous ropes of different color, from one end of the pull to the other.
-Using this system instead of individual threader ropes allows the pulling line to be pulled back individually one at a time in order to string the phase conductors and finally the neutral.
+Once the poles on the jobsite have been installed, a pilot line system, like the Sherman+Reilly Spider® System, can be placed on the pole at the conductor tension end of the pull.
+The Spider System consists of a braking controller, four storage reels, Spiderflex rope, and accessories.
+Spider System braking controllers can be chained to the lead pole and its reels, depending on the model, can support 3,000 or 6,000 feet of pilot line.
+The four ropes can be taken from pole to pole as they are framed with distribution blocks.
+When the last pole is framed, there will be four continuous ropes of different color from one end of the pull to the other.
+Using this system instead of individual threader ropes allows the pulling line to be pulled back individually, one at a time, to string the phase conductors and finally the neutral.
+The Spider System also allows the main pulling rope to be strung under tension, keeping it clear from underbuild or other obstructions below.

-These also allow the stringing of the main pulling rope under tension and therefore keep it out of any existing underbuild or obstructions below.
-Once the pulling rope is installed and attached to the conductor with a grip and swivel, each phase can be pulled through individually and caught off and brought up to sag as the pulling rope is returned to the tensioner for the second pull.
-Once the 3-phase conductors have been pulled and sagged, the neutral can be pulled in the same manner at which time the job is complete, as far as the installation of the conductors is concerned.
-All that remains is the clamping in of the conductors in the insulators and removal of the stringing blocks to finish the job.
+Whether you use a Spider Pilot Line System or another method, once the pulling rope is installed and attached to the conductor with a grip and swivel, each phase can be pulled through individually, caught off, and brought up to sag as the pulling rope is returned to the tensioner for the second pull.
+Once the three-phase conductors have been pulled and sagged, the neutral can be pulled in the same way, completing installation of the conductor.
+All that remains is the clamping-in of the conductors into the insulators and removal of the stringing blocks to finish the job.

 Need some guidance for your crew or maintenance team?
 Sherman+Reilly provides in-service, classroom, and on-site training customized for your equipment and your team from operations to preventative maintenance.
 Contact us at 423-756-5300 or click below to learn more about our training options.